 An MPIO is the first point of contact for persons with member protection or child protection enquiries or complaints.
 MPIOs provide information to participants about the options available to them.
 MPIOs can also provide information to clubs about member protection and related policies.
 MPIO’s remain impartial and do not mediate or investigate complaints.
 There is an MPIO in every club, association, branch, referee branch within Football NSW and a State MPIO at Football NSW Head Office.

-For insurance purposes MPIOs need to register.
+For contact and insurance purposes MPIOs need to register in My Football Club.

 For communication purposes please register in the Football NSW MPIO register.